isabella232/support/INTRO.md

   * [PyOpenSSL][pyopenssl_gh], [pyasn1][pyasn1_sf], [pyjks][pyjks_gh],
     [boltons][boltons_gh], and [more...][requirements_txt]

+Some or all of these may be new to many developers, but all-in-all they comprise a powerful set of functionality.
 With power comes complexity, and while Python as a language strives for technical convergence, there are many ways to approach the problem of developing, scaling, and maintaining components.
 SuPPort is one way gevent and the libraries above have been used to build functional services and products with anywhere from 100 requests per day to 100 requests per second and beyond.
-Most of all, SuPPort aims to be an educational design entry for developers looking for practical and scalable client-server architectures.

 [evented]: https://en.wikipedia.org/wiki/Event-driven_architecture
 [gevent_gh]: https://github.com/gevent/gevent